stefi23/blog/src/content/post1/index.md

 tags: ["blog"]
 ---

-Dear friends, enemies, stalkers and all the in between I'm finally starting my very own blog.
+Dear friends, family and everyone in between,

+I'm finally starting my very own blog.
 When I was younger I had a blog hosted on blogspot and it always annoyed me that I cannot customize it as much as I want.
 After learning coding and about static website generaters like GatsbyJS I decided to give this a shot and create a blog without a CMS and instead markdown files.
 Gatsby is super cool and I am excited to start sharing more content soon.

 Now that we are live the challenge will be to actually write :)